Haapsalu

 Haapsalu ([ˈhɑːpsɑlu]) is a seaside resort town located on the west coast of Estonia.
 It is the administrative centre of Lääne County, and on 1 January 2020 it had a population of 9,375.

-Description

-Haapsalu has been well known for centuries for its warm seawater, curative mud and peaceful atmosphere.
-Salt mud spas frequented by the Russian Romanov family still operate.
-Narrow streets with early 20th century wooden houses lead to the sea.
-Haapsalu has been called the "Venice of the Baltics", although this claim has been criticized as an exaggeration.
-The name "Haapsalu" is from Estonian haab 'aspen' and salu 'grove.'
-In Swedish and German, the town is called Hapsal, and in Russian it is Га́псаль (Gapsal).

 History

+The name Haapsalu derives from the Estonian words haab 'aspen' and salu in the archaic sense '(forested) island' (now 'grove').
+Until the first half of the 20th century, in Swedish and German the town was called Hapsal.
+Haapsalu and the surrounding area was the center for the Estonian Swedes from the 13th century until the evacuation of almost all ethnic Swedes from Estonia prior to the Soviet invasion of Estonia during World War II in 1944.

-The town dates back to 1279, when it was chartered and became the centre of the Bishopric of Ösel-Wiek, which it remained for the next 300 years.
-Buildings from those early days remain today, including an episcopal castle which has the largest single-nave cathedral in the Baltic states, Haapsalu Castle.
+The first written record of Haapsalu dates back to 1279, when the town was chartered and became the capital of the Bishopric of Ösel-Wiek, which it remained for the following three centuries.
+Buildings from those early days remain today, including an episcopal castle, which has the largest single-nave church in Estonia.

-Haapsalu and the surrounding area was the center for the Estonian Swedes from the 13th century until the evacuation of almost all ethnic Swedes from Estonia in 1944.